-The Solutions for Congested Corridors Program will be developed consistent with the annual amount of funds available for the Solutions for Congested Corridors Program.
+The Solutions for Congested Corridors Program will be developed consistent with the annual amount of funds available for the Program.
 There are no regional guarantees, minimums, or targets for this program.
 All nominated projects will be evaluated based on the evaluation criteria as specified in Part IV, Section 17.
 The Commission will not program more than one-half of the funds available each year to projects nominated exclusively by Caltrans.

-19. Committed and Uncommitted Funds
+19. Committed/Uncommitted Funds